Testing a User's Login to an Application

 - Log in to the Crowd Administration Console.

-- This will display the Application Browser.
-Click the 'View' link that corresponds to the application you wish to verify.
+- Click the name of the application you want to verify.

 - Click the 'Update' button.